Wheel Options Campaign Eligibility Requirements

 How to enter

 No purchase necessary.
 You are automatically entered once you complete and log six days of non-SOV commutes during the promotional period and those trips are tracked or logged.
-Trips are logged at www.piercetrips.com.
+Trips are logged at www.rideshareonline.com or on the website of any other participating agency (e.g., www.piercetrips.com or www.mycommute.org).
 You must submit all required data in order for your entry to be valid.
 Only one (1) entry per person.
 Online calendar entries may be entered until 11:59 p.m.
-PST the Friday of the next week after October 1st.
-For the Wheel Options October 2018 drawing, that day is Friday, Nov.
-9, 2018.
+PST Friday, Nov.
+8.

 Wheel Options statewide reward or prize winners will be determined by a random drawing from all eligible entries recorded.